-We are always looking for potentially great speakers and new sessions for our various Conferences and meetings.
+We are always looking for great speakers and new sessions for our various Conferences and meetings.

-We like interactive educational classes that engage our attendees.
-We want the latest and best information on relevant claim topics delivered and our members expect to have an "educational experience" at each session.
+Interactive educational classes that engage our attendees are key.
+We want the latest and best information on relevant claim topics delivered, and our members expect to have an “educational experience” at each session.
 Attendees seek practical answers to claim challenges and useful handouts and materials that they can take home and share with their fellow claim professionals.
-They tend to be an experienced group of claim professionals who want to hear the latest information, explore workable options and solutions, and hear from our speakers and from our industry colleagues as well.
+They tend to be an experienced group of claim professionals who want to hear the latest information, explore workable options and solutions, and network with their industry colleagues as well.

 There are some exceptions to this rule.
 Some classes might feature a single presenter.
-We encourage you to think about incorporating at least two presenters in each session.
-(It's often more fun, that way).
-There are exceptions that we can sometimes work with.
-Please discuss these exceptions with our staff.
-Our experience indicates that two presenters are often most effective for 90-minute sessions, and three for a three hour class.
-Please speak with our staff if you have questions or need more information.
+Still, we encourage you to think about incorporating at least two presenters in each session.
+(It’s often more fun, that way.)
+Our experience indicates that two presenters are often most effective for 90-minute sessions, and three for a three-hour class.
+Please speak with our staff if you have questions, need more information, or propose an exception to our multi-speaker approach.

-There are at least three ways to become a speaker at a Property and Liability Resource Bureau educational program.
-Here's a rundown of how it works:
+There are many opportunities to become a speaker at Property & Liability Resource Bureau educational programs.
+Here’s a rundown of how it works:

-The annual Claims Conference is held in the spring in different cities around the country and draws crowds of 2,000 to 3,500 attendees and exhibitors from across the industry.
+annual Claims Conference is held in the spring in different cities around the country and draws crowds of 2,000 to 3,500 attendees and exhibitors from across the industry.
 It is the largest industry event of its kind.
-A Call for Presenters/Presentations icon is posted on our web sitebeginning in March, soliciting topics and speakers for the following year’s event.
+A Call for Presenters/Presentations icon is posted on our web site www.plrb.org beginning in late March/early April,, soliciting topics and speakers for the following year’s event.

-Approximately 90-100 classes are selected, and most are offered twice at these three-day conferences.
-Sessions are grouped under various curriculum areas, including areas such as Adjusting Property, Casualty, Subrogation, Large Property Losses, Claim Management, etc. Classes are either 90-minute concept sessions or 180-minute workshops.
-Concept sessions are most common.
-You can submit multiple proposals through on our web site and include the following:
+Approximately 100 classes are selected, and most are offered twice at this three-day conference.
+Sessions are grouped under various curriculum areas, including areas such as Adjusting Property, Casualty, Subrogation, Large Property Losses, Claim Management, etc. Most classes are either 90-minute concept sessions or 180-minute workshops.
+We sometimes also offer a few 60-minute classes as well.
+90-minute concept sessions are most common.
+You can submit multiple proposals through our website and include the following:

 In early May the "Call for Classes and Presenters" is closed.
 In late May/early June the next year’s Claims Conference Planning Committee meets, reviews the submissions, and starts the process of selecting appropriate sessions for the following year.
 Work on final selections continues by our staff through the summer, and final selections for topics and presenters are confirmed in late September.
 Those who submitted classes/topics that were unfortunately not chosen are also notified in writing later in the fall.

-PLRB currently offers three Regional Adjusters Conferences each year; one in the Eastern, Central, and Western United States.
-These Conferences are typically held in June, September, and October or November.
+PLRB offers two Regional Adjusters Conferences; one in the central region and one in the eastern region of the United States.
+These Conferences are typically held in September, and either October or November, respectively.
 Registered attendance has averaged about 600 people for these events in recent years.

-Our 28 classes, with titles and learning objectives, are chosen by PLRB staff, after extensive consultation with our member committees and companies.
-We seek to address those issues that are identified by our members as "problematic and challenging."
+Classes are chosen by PLRB staff after extensive consultation with our member committees and companies.
+We seek to address those issues that members identified as “problematic and challenging.”

-A Call for Presenters for these twenty-eight sessions will be posted on the PLRB web site along with titles, descriptions, and learning objectives of the classes from December to late January.
-Proposals to teach a specific session can be made on our web site.
+A Call for Presenters for these 28 sessions will be posted on the PLRB website with titles, descriptions, and learning objectives from January through February.
+Proposals to teach a specific session can be made on our website at www.plrbregionalconferences.org.
 Prospective speakers should provide a 1-2 page description of how they intend to deliver that particular session.
-In February presenters will be confirmed for the following June, September, October, or November conferences.
-We will also notify those not chosen during the spring of that year.
+Presenters will be confirmed in March for the following fall conferences.
+Notices will be sent to those not chosen during the spring of that year.

-With the Regional Adjuster Conferences, our first choice is to have the same presenters commit to and facilitate at all three locations in a particular year.
-If that is not possible, we will work with a company or group of individuals to deliver a consistent, high-quality educational experience at all three locations.
+With the Regional Adjusters Conferences, our first choice is to have the same presenters commit to and facilitate at both locations in a particular year.
+If that is not possible, we will work with companies or individuals to deliver a high-quality educational experience at a single location.
 Our primary objective is to work with presenters to present the very highest quality educational experience possible for our attendees.

 The Large Loss Conference, typically held in the fall of the year, is a 1.5 day Conference addressing the salient technical claim issues involved in property and casualty losses over $100,000.
 There is a commercial lines property, a personal lines property, and a casualty claims track of classes.
 These two-hour classes are adjuster-led, highly interactive, and address the complex issues associated with these types of claims.
 Workshops are chosen by topic or type of claim by a planning committee.
 We then identify an experienced adjuster, with extensive experience in the issues associated with that particular type of claim and also one who has demonstrated presentation skills.
 The adjuster then selects "expert" co-presenters, such as attorneys, accountants, engineers, consultants, etc. to join him/her in the presentation.
 They will build a presentation around a particular type of claim, with the adjuster speaking for a third of the time, the experts addressing their respective issues for a third, and the audience participating for a third of the two-hour presentation.